shadybraden/shadybradencom/content/articles/gitopsHomelab.md

 ---
 # The Idea

+Kubernetes is overkill.

+Sure it has its uses, but for a homelab?
+Na we can get the same benefits without its complexity (who needs high availability anyways?)

 Version control.
 Infrastructure as code.
 Auto updates.
-All one one host, with easy expansion and freedom of choice for everything.
+Easy expansion and freedom of choice for everything.
+All without Kubernetes.

 This is my homelab.